-The Write Together at Home program provides graduate and professional students with community, structure, and resources to support their writing.
-This program is designed to kick-start your summer writing practice during the month of June, as well as to help you establish writing practices and peer writing networks that will sustain your writing throughout the summer.
+The Write Together at Home Program provides graduate students, professional students, and postdocs with community, structure, and resources to support their writing.
+This program is designed to help you establish writing practices and peer writing networks that will sustain your writing throughout the summer.

-Writing Group Meetings: WTAH facilitators will lead discussions on goals, progress, and challenges in the writing practice/process.
-Interested students will be placed in stable small groups of 4-5 writers based on responses to the program registration form.
-Writing Groups will meet on Zoom on Tuesday, June 1, Monday, June 7, Monday, June 14, and Monday, June 21.
+Writing Group Meetings: This program is anchored by writing groups: small supportive writing communities.
+Each week, small groups will meet to discuss writing goals, progress, and challenges.
+All participants will be placed in stable small groups of 5 writers based on responses to the program registration form.
+Writing Groups will meet on Zoom on Wednesdays.
+Groups may also choose to attend the same write-ins.

 Canvas site: This program uses a dedicated Canvas site to facilitate ongoing asynchronous conversations about writing practices, to share resources and materials, and to reflect on writing goals and experiences.